spbovarnick/drift-cast/README.md

 ## Next Steps
 - Expanding the number of rivers featured on DriftCast
-- Adding user authentication to protect reports
+- Expanding user functionality to enable user-to-user inteaction, tagging, replies and messaging